apache/spark/docs/apache-airflow/best-practices.rst

 Deleting a task
 ----------------

-Never delete a task from a DAG.
-In case of deletion, the historical information of the task disappears from the Airflow UI.
-It is advised to create a new DAG in case the tasks need to be deleted.
+Be careful when deleting a task from a DAG.
+You would not be able to see the Task in Graph View, Tree View, etc making it difficult to check the logs of that Task from the Webserver.
+If that is not desired, please create a new DAG.

 Communication